systemdesignzallow/gosackDocumentation/database.md

 * does not require empty positions to be filled with anything saving space
 * fault tolerant, data is replicated to multiple nodes
 * fast ***
-* decentralized, no single point of failure
+* decentralized, no single p INT of failure
 * scalable
 * elastic, adding machines makes more performance
 * no joins